matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

   - /about.html
 ---

-I am a **PhD student in Artificial Intelligence** at *Oregon State University*, working at the intersection of causality and AI.
-My objective is to develop robust and reliable AI systems that understand the world, are able to adapt to changes, and operate safely.
+I am a **PhD student in Artificial Intelligence** at *Oregon State University*, working at the intersection of causality and AI under the supervision of Prof. [Karthika Mohan](https://karthikamohan.com/).
+My objective is to develop the foundations for robust and reliable AI systems that understand the world, are able to adapt to changes, and operate safely.

 > *"Robust AI doesn't just react to change, it learns the rules behind it."*